governance-game/governance-game/README.md

 ### Usage

-Type `make` to generate the pdf files.
+Type `make` to generate the PDF files.

-Type `make view-all` to view all of the pdf files generated.
+Type `make view-all` to view all of the PDF files generated.

 ## License